anna-filou/LGBTmyths.com/_myths/encourage-gay.md

 Picture the same scenario but this time, you don't exist in isolation.
 You see people like you, people with the kind of relationships you want, all around you; in books, movies, cartoons, at school, in the news.
 Even if some people call you a freak, you know you're not.
 Instead of getting depressed and anxious, you can enjoy your life and build lasting relationships.

-**The gay rights movement isn't about promoting some imaginary “gay agenda” (to this day, I have no idea what that means).
-It's about giving everyone the opportunity to live a fulfilling life with the ones they love.**
+The gay rights movement isn't about promoting some imaginary “gay agenda”.
+It's about **giving everyone the opportunity to live a fulfilling life with the ones they&nbsp;love.**